-The Best Mobile Ad Types and Formats: a Comprehensive Guide
+The Best Mobile Ad Types and Formats 2021: A Comprehensive Guide

-At the beginning of 2019 (According to We Are Social and Hootsuite’s research) there are 3.9 billion active mobile internet users.
+At the beginning of 2021 (According to Statista) there are 4.66 billion active mobile internet users.
 That means that almost 78% of all users daily appear online either via mobile web or in-app.
 This fact inevitably boosts ad growth.
-Let’s run through best mobile ad types and formats.
+Let’s run through the best mobile ad types and formats.

 Both options bring their benefits to advertisers – and users.
 Here’s a brief overview of what advertisers can get by placing ads each way.